A-Z Kitchenware List: Cooking Tools and Utensils from Around the World

 Eekh is Hindi for sugarcane, of which the juice is very popular in small towns in India.
 Vendors stand on street corners with large eekh mills mounted on colorful carts, offering freshly-pressed juice in glass tumblers to thirsty passersby.

-The juicer is manually operated and gives an added side-benefit of arm workout.
+The juicer is manually operated and gives an added side benefit of an arm workout.

-A home-version of the eekh press can be acquired too – here’s one: Sugar Cane Mill Manual Juicer Extractor.
+A home-version of the eekh press can be acquired too – here are a few options: Sugar Cane Juice Extractor.

 foon